Adarsh3315/DeepScaleR2/README.md

-# DeepScale R2: A Cutting-Edge LLM-Powered Ultimate Tic Tac Toe Demo 🎮🤖
+# DeepScale R2: An AI-Powered Ultimate Tic Tac Toe Game 🎮🤖

 Welcome to **DeepScale R2**, the next evolution in our DeepScale AI series.
 This demo showcases an engaging, LLM-powered Ultimate Tic Tac Toe game where advanced language models provide strategic move suggestions and detailed chain-of-thought explanations.
 Built with the invaluable assistance of **Jarvis AI**—which contributed 95% of the coding—this project highlights innovation, creativity, and the power of collaboration.
 Huge thanks to my personal ai assistant, Jarvis AI!